jianglonghui/cell-tracker-gnn/src/inference/README.md

 You can run inference with [cell-tracking-challenge(ctc) datasets](http://celltrackingchallenge.net/3d-datasets/) or your own datasets.
-The provided models were trained with [Fluo-N3DH-CE dataset](http://data.celltrackingchallenge.net/challenge-datasets/Fluo-N3DH-CE.zip), which is a microscopy dataset of C.elegans.
+The provided [trained models](https://github.com/watarungurunnn/GSoC2022_submission/blob/main/all_params.pth) were trained with [Fluo-N3DH-CE dataset](http://data.celltrackingchallenge.net/challenge-datasets/Fluo-N3DH-CE.zip), which is a microscopy dataset of C.elegans.

 [Segmentation models](http://celltrackingchallenge.net/participants/UCSB-US/#) were developed by [UCSB-US team](http://celltrackingchallenge.net/participants/UCSB-US/) and download from [cell tracking challenge homepage](http://celltrackingchallenge.net/latest-csb-results/).